 What is the most important information I should know about STRIBILD®?

 STRIBILD can cause serious side effects:

 - Worsening of hepatitis B (HBV) infection.
-If you also have HBV and stop taking STRIBILD, your hepatitis may suddenly get worse.
+STRIBILD is not approved for the treatment of HBV.
+If you have both HIV-1 and HBV and stop taking STRIBILD, your HBV may suddenly get worse.
 Do not stop taking STRIBILD without first talking to your healthcare provider, as they will need to monitor your health.
-STRIBILD is not approved for the treatment of HBV

 Who should not take STRIBILD?

-- Take any other medicines to treat HIV-1 infection, or the medicine adefovir (Hepsera®).
+- Any other medicines to treat HIV-1 infection, or the medicine adefovir (Hepsera®).

 What are the other possible side effects of STRIBILD?

 Serious side effects of STRIBILD may also include:

 - New or worse kidney problems, including kidney failure.
 Your healthcare provider should do regular blood and urine tests to check your kidneys before and during treatment with STRIBILD.
 If you develop kidney problems, your healthcare provider may tell you to stop taking STRIBILD.